Jayesh-Vadnere/Instagram_User_Analytics/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## Average number of likes per photo for each user.
-Task : Determine the average number of likes per photo for each user.
+Task : Determine which user has the highest average number of likes per photo.
 ```sql
 SELECT u.id AS user_id, u.username, IFNULL(ROUND(AVG(like_count), 2), 0) AS avg_likes_per_photo
 FROM users u LEFT JOIN